csswizardry/csswizardry.github.com/_posts/2015-06-21-travelling-like-you-want-to-when-you-have-to.md

 ---

-I’m not the world’s most well travelled person by any stretch of the imagination, but—especially since working for myself—I’ve done [more than my fair share of flying](https://twitter.com/csswizardry/status/590067747524050944).
+I’m not the world’s most well travelled person by any stretch of the imagination, but — especially since working for myself — I’ve done [more than my fair share of flying](https://twitter.com/csswizardry/status/590067747524050944).
 I enjoy going to new places, but I really don’t enjoy the getting there.
 Flights are an